 There’s been a lot of talk about gamification being the future…specifically, the future of increasing customer engagement and retention.
-But there’s something important to keep in mind: gamification is not about creating motivation – it’s about reminding people of their inspiration.
-[Tweet this]
+But there’s something important to keep in mind: gamification is not about creating motivation – it’s about reminding people of their inspiration. this

 “Gamification” is a tricky term.
 It immediately brings to mind badges, points that mean nothing, and companies struggling to make their product relevant.